techreturners/lm-lab-aks-terraform-devopsupskill/README.md

 Finally we want to destroy our cluster.

-Firstly lets remove the service and ingress
+Firstly let's remove the service and ingress

 ```
 kubectl delete -f kubernetes/nginx-service.yaml